Andrews3dfactory/PushTermV2/README.md

 ## 📢 Update (04/06/2026)

-PushTerm V2 UI design is now **complete**!
+PushTerm V2 is progressing—**the UI design is now complete**, and the **File Tab is functional**!

+### ⚡ New Direction
+- Web-connected printer control (no SD card)
+- Cleaner, easier-to-use UI
+- More reliable automation
+- Fully rewritten backend
+*(Yes… partly because my SD card slot is broken 😅)*

 ### ⚡ What’s New
 - Full **UI design finalized**: dark, futuristic, space-style theme
+- **File Tab working**: generate and modify G-code directly in the app, like the terminal
-- Main layout set for terminal, queue, and controls
-- Placeholder areas for drag-and-drop, buttons, and animations
+- Main layout finalized for terminal, queue, and placeholders for drag-and-drop and animations
-- **Note:** UI is currently **design-only**; no interactive functionality yet
+- **Note:** UI is functional for File Tab only; other interactive features still in development
+- Can do everything the Terminal Version can now

 ### 💸 Cost
 **100% FREE — forever**